CorpDAO/corpdao.github.io/README.md

 We will search for that answer.
 We will build, and we will learn.

 The current plan is to launch on <a href="https://polygon.technology/">Polygon</a>, and do a token airdrop to every member of the Dao.
 More utility for CORP will be added in the future.

-The airdrop will happen either Jan 16th / or / Jan 31, this decision will be made in dao-votes  voting will close on Jan 10th

 In the meantime, please keep adding more people to the Dao.
 These early weeks of growth are critical to our success.
 The more brilliant minds we can reach, the more powerful we will become.